 Strategic Grant is a new addition to the Open Door Grantmaking program.
 Strategic Grant is grant support for organizations that are interested in implementing long-term projects.
 Strategic Grant recipients, in addition to the Open Door project budget, have a chance to acquire additional funding for organizational development support.
 See additional information related to the organizational development initiative below.

 Those organizations interested in receiving organizational development support should submit a long-term organizational development strategy, so as to further promote their institution building and longer-term sustainability.

 To qualify for Strategic Grants, organizations should satisfy all the following criteria:

 - Several years of un-interrupted operations in their fields of interest and track record of attracting diverse sources of funding;

-- Proven record of serving as a resource for civil society and local civic leaders in a specific region(s);
+- Proven record of serving as a resource for civil society and civic leaders;

 - Strong interest in and commitment to strategic organizational development;